SamuelMaiko/odoo-18-customization/README.md

     ```
 ## 📦 Folder Structure

+![My Image](readme-images/folder-structure.png)
 - `custom-addons` and `conf` folder - download from the archive of this repo
-- `odoo-18.0` - can be any name, the Odoo instance you downloaded above (from requirements above)
+- `odoo-18.0` - can be any name i.e from the Odoo instance you downloaded above (from requirements above)

-![My Image](readme-images/folder-structure.png)

 ## 🛠️ Setup Instructions
 With the requirements in